Living Marine Resources Management Act 1995

 provides for aboriginal activities, including non-commercial fishing, the taking of prescribed fish for the manufacture of artefacts for sale and by the issuing of permits and exemptions.

-People engaging in Aboriginal activities associated with fish and fishing must be able to prove that they are Aboriginal and that their fishing is an aboriginal activity.
+People engaging in Aboriginal fishing activities must prove that they are Aboriginal and that their fishing is an aboriginal activity.

-The rules for non-commercial fishing apply to both recreational fishers and Aborigines engaged in aboriginal activities.
-Aborigines engaged in non-commercial fishing activities are exempt from requirements to hold a sea fishing licence but must comply with all other fisheries rules, including bag and possession limits, size restrictions and seasons.
+The rules for non-commercial fishing apply to both recreational fishers and Aboriginal people engaged in aboriginal activities.
+Aboriginal people engaged in non-commercial fishing activities are exempt from requirements to hold a sea fishing licence but must comply with all other fisheries rules, including bag and possession limits, size restrictions and seasons.
 Details of these requirements may be found in the annual

 Recreational Sea Fishing Guide